Bias, belief, and objectivity

 - Mathematics proves God.
 It does not; it cannot.

 - The Bible is literally true because the Bible says so.
-This is no different than, and equivalent to believing that the Koran is true or that the Mormon scriptures are true.
+This is the equivalent of believing that…

 - the Koran is literally true (the Koran is also a “divine revelation from God”),